Swift Creek project

 What happens next?

-- 2021 (ongoing): Continue project implementation and remaining design based on 2023–2025 state budget.
+- Ongoing: Continue project implementation and remaining design based on 2023–2025 state budget.

 The diagram below shows the project's engineered controls and the estimated construction schedule.